Behind The Impact

 Henry Kwaku Nyanteh Larbi

-The Executive Secretary/ Board Secretary
+Executive Secretary/ Board Secretary

 Janet Gloria Williston